-For the variable-aperture case, a numerical approach must be used.
+For the variable aperture case, a numerical approach must be used.
 Fortunately, numerical methods permit solutions of very large order even when the condition number is quite large.
-Values of R in hundreds or more are practical, and large values can be used with very high precision computation.
-While there are so many variations that it is difficult to generalize the effects of the variable aperture, we have found that most practical apertures tend to regularize $D{\Delta}$ , reducing the condition number relative to an ideal [ $\delta$ function] aperture.
-Occasionally, for particularly poor sampling distributions, the apertures can degrade the condition number compared with an ideal aperture.
-While poorly behaved apertures can produce noninvertable $D_v$ matrices, in the authors' experience, poorly behaved apertures are rarely encountered in practice.
+Values of R in of hundreds or more are practical and large values can be used with very high-precision computation.
+While there are so many variations that it is difficult to generalize the effects of the variable aperture, we have found that most practical apertures tend to regularize \mathbf{D}{Δ} , reducing the condition number relative to an ideal (δ function) aperture.
+Occasionally for particularly poor sampling distributions, the apertures can degrade the condition number compared to an ideal aperture.
+While poorly behaved apertures can produce non-invertable \mathbf{D}v matrices, in the authors' experience, poorly behaved apertures are rarely encountered in practice.